List of Starship vehicles: Starship-based test articles

-S24.1 was a test article design to test the redesigned aft section present on Block 1 ships after S24.
+S24.1 was a test article designed to test the redesigned aft section present on Block 1 ships after S24.
 It conducted a single test on the can-crusher on October 7, 2022.
-After this test failed, it received modifications before completing two tests on December 5 and December 6.
+After this test failed, it received modifications before completing two tests on December 5 and 6.

 S26.1 was a test tank designed to test the aft section of Block 1 ships after S24.1's failure.
 It conducted two tests on the can-crusher, before being moved off in July 2023.
 On September 21, 2023, it was tested to destruction.

 S24.2 was a test article designed to test the payload bay of Starlink dispenser vehicles.
 On September 28, 2023, it was moved to the Massey's test site.
 It performed two tests before subsequently being scrapped.

 TT16 is a test tank designed for testing the Block 2 ship aft section, consisting of an aft section and a small common dome section.
 Its official designation is not yet known.
 On July 18, it was rolled to the Massey's test site for structural testing.
 It conducted two cryogenic tests on July 25, followed by another test on September 6, 2024.
 It was returned to the production site in early October for scrapping.
 In January 2025, it was moved into Starfactory, potentially to test modifications made to S34.
-On February 4, it rolled to Masseys for additional testing, this time of the bumpers needed to enable a ship to be caught.
+On February 4, it rolled to Massey's for additional testing, this time of the bumpers needed to enable a ship to be caught.